gholler-sopra/hydrator-plugins/transform-plugins/docs/JSONParser-transform.md

 ##### 1. Parsing Simple JSON

 Simple JSON (which is defined as a mapping from a key to value) parsing is achieved by specifying just the output schema fields.
 The field name in the output schema should be the same as the key in the input JSON.
-The type of the output field should also be the same type as the input value.
+The type of the output field should also be the same as the input value type.
 No implicit conversions are performed on the JSON values.

-When parsing a simple JSON, no need to specify json path mapping.
+When parsing a simple JSON, you don't need to specify json path mapping.

 Here is an example of an event that is to be mapped to the output schema: